xtools-at/cunt/README.md

 1. supply could be inflated by bad actors if financial incentives would be involved, and
 2. (more importantly) who in their right mind would list this?

-If you too want to share CUNT with your least favourite Etherians, there are 3 ways to get you started.
+If you too want to share CUNT with your least favourite Etherians, there are **3 ways** to get you started.

 But first, **Get MetaMask**.
 We recommend using [MetaMask](https://www.metamask.io), either on Mobile or Desktop.
 Other wallets were not tested and may not play nicely with [Etherscan].
 Also, [get some ETH][Coinbase] to pay for the gas.

-### Claim CUNT for free
+### 1. Claim CUNT for free
 2048 tokens are available to be claimed for free from the smart contract directly.
 Every wallet can claim 4 tokens once, which means this is limited to the *first 512 users*.
 - with [MetaMask] ready, go to the [Smart Contract on Etherscan][Etherscan].
 - click the **Read Contract** Tab.
 Here you can see basic information about the token, and also the counter for `claimedTokens`.
 If this is *2048* (the `claimCap`), you can't claim tokens anymore.